During the Covid19 Pandemic we have been running a restricted service. Most indoor group activity has ceased until conditions improve.

 More activities: We have a variety of imaginative initiatives to promote well being: bicycle repair on Tuesdays, gardening and allotments on Monday and Tuesdays at 12, cooking demonstrations with other local groups, textiles recycling and a student led Conversation club.

-Every day table tennis, bar football and other activities are available in the large room.
+There is a table tennis team which practices at All Saint’s Church.
 Football Sessions are provided via Everton in the Community EitC and Liverpool County FA.

 Health and Associated Agencies: We run a Health Information Gateway Services funded by the local Clinical Commissioning Group.
 Amongst other things this provides information on Mental Health, TB, HIV and other areas of health which may impact on Refugees.

-The following agencies hold drop- ins at the centre, check ahead to see what days they attend: the NHS Social Inclusion Team, CDW mental health workers, HIV Testing and advice, Sahir House HIV drop in, the Red Cross Family Tracing Service and Smoking Cessation.
+The following agencies hold drop- ins at the centre, check ahead to see what days they attend: the NHS Social Inclusion Team, CDW mental health workers, HIV Testing and advice and Smoking Cessation.
+This usually takes place on a Wednesday.

 You can see many of our activities on facebook page